the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 and forget to ask
 > "Does it _do_ the right _thing?_"

-While Text covers how an agent speaks, Tool evaluation is the critical next step to verify the specific things an agent does.
+While Text covers how an agent speaks, Tool evaluation is the critical next step to verify the **specific actions** an agent takes.

 Tools are what help **distinguish your AI agent's capabilities** from a typical chatbot.